Nexusoft/NexusInterface/docs/Modules/upgrade-to-v3.1.md

 ```

 were removed and replaced by `onWalletDataUpdated(listener)` which registers a single listener for any kind of wallet data change. `listener` will now also be called when there's a change in `addressBook`.

+---

+## Notable non-breaking changes

+### Right clicking in module now opens up a default context menu with Copy and Paste options

+### Clicking an external link will now opens up the URL in user's default browser